 This project club focuses on building robots and explores the Science Technology Engineering and Mathematics field.
 This club meets bi-monthly at the Extension office.

 Leaders: Braiden & Paige White

 Shooting Sports / Archery 4-H Club

 This club focuses on learning shooting sports safety, proper technique and accuracy.
-This club meets bi-monthly during the school year.

 Contact Tyler Caston the Stone County Agriculture Agent/Staff Chair or Anna Harlan the Stone County FCS/4-H agent for more information on how to get involved in Stone County 4-H.